appellation/site/src/content/blog/2024/12/discord-markdown-part-1.md

 ## How Discord Uses Markdown

-To make things even more exciting, Discord does not use any Markdown standard.
+To make things even more exciting, Discord does not use any pre-existing Markdown standard.
 Unfortunately, this is for extremely good reason:

-1. All Markdown standards assume a trusted environment: i.e. if you're rendering Markdown, you probably wrote it.
+1. Most Markdown standards assume a trusted environment: i.e. if you're rendering Markdown, you probably wrote it.
 2. Discord has a _ton_ of customizations to the Markdown syntax to support things like mentions and custom emojis.